MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-anyoperator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/02/2021
+ms.date: 09/05/2021
 ---
 # has_any operator

 `has_any` operator filters based on the provided set of values.

-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 ## Performance tips